quietly-turning/Lua-For-SM5/_Actors/LoadActor.md

 }
 {% endhighlight %}

 As [its definition in the _fallback theme demonstrates ](https://github.com/stepmania/stepmania/blob/a888506b3270d6c66d12cb2165fb8d4b1a7d978f/Themes/_fallback/Scripts/02%20ActorDef.lua#L95-L159), *LoadActor()* can load Lua files, image/video files, sound files, models, and directories.
-In this manner, it can effectively take the place of knowing when to use Def.Sprite{} or Def.Model{} or Def.Actor{}.
+In this manner, it can effectively take the place of knowing when to use `Def.Sprite{}`, `Def.Sound{}`, `Def.Model{}` or `Def.Actor`.

 ### Second Argument - A table to pass into the loaded file